Phone: (202) 296-5505 Email: info@winvale.com

 Meeting the GSA Minimum Sales Requirement

-For new GSA Schedule contract holders, juggling the new task of managing sales from another larger purchaser like the government can be daunting.
-With the likelihood of increased sales or the search thereof in finding opportunities for future business, it’s important to be aware of GSA compliance requirements such as meeting the GSA minimum sales requirement.
+For new and experienced GSA Schedule contract holders, juggling the task of acquiring and managing orders from another larger purchaser like the government can be daunting.
+Especially when there's a specific number of sales you need to meet to comply with the minimum sales requirement.

 The supply chain disruptions and the pandemic have caused a lot of concerns across the world as businesses ground to a halt and little of any industry was without some level of impact.
-GSA, and more broadly the federal government at large, were not without an impact of their own and issued relief to Schedule holders in the form of a moratorium on enforcement of the minimum sales criteria, but this ended in 2021.
-Now in 2023, the minimum sales requirement remains.
-This can be a common concern for contractors, so here’s what you need to know about the minimum sales requirement and practices you can put in place to meet it successfully.
+GSA, and more broadly the federal government at large, were not without an impact of their own.
+In 2021, GSA issued relief for the GSA Schedule sales requirement, but when that ended, there was a need for a more long term solution.
+Now in 2023, GSA plans to update the requirement so contractors have the full option period (60 months) to meet the minimum sales requirement through their GSA Schedule.
+Even with the added flexibility, this requirement can still be a common concern for contractors, so here’s what you need to know about the minimum sales requirement and practices you can put in place to meet it successfully.

 What is the GSA Minimum Sales Requirement?

-For any organization that has had business with the government in the past, we can quickly realize that the requirement of $25k in the first two years, and then annually thereafter is not necessarily insurmountable.
+For any organization that has had business with the government in the past, we can quickly realize that the requirement of $100k in the first option period, and then $125,000 in each option period thereafter is not necessarily insurmountable.
 If it was, then GSA would be cancelling contracts left and right.
+However, those numbers can seem overwhelming at first, especially for a new GSA contractor.

 Finding Business as a GSA Schedule Holder

-While at times you may receive orders directly or receive RFIS, RFQs and RFPs, at other times you may need to be prepared to actively market your GSA Schedule products and services to the government.
-Arguably one of the first steps to take in marketing to the government, especially if you have held a GSA Schedule for several years, is to ensure you are making the most out of your existing contract.
+While at times you may receive orders directly or receive RFIS, RFQs and RFPs, you will definitely need to be prepared to actively market your GSA Schedule products and services to the government.
+Arguably one of the first steps to take in marketing to the government, especially if you have held a GSA Schedule for several years, is to ensure you are making the most out of your contract and taking charge.

 Another avenue of approach is to set yourself apart from the competition where possible.
 Determine if your business qualifies for any small business set-asides.
 The Small Business Association’s (SBA’s) set-asides apply to GSA Schedules and provide opportunities to become more competitive by certifying as one or more of the following: 8(a) Business Development, Women-Owned, Veteran Owned, Service-Disabled Veteran-Owned, or HUBZone.